Mental Health Resources

 If you or someone you know needs to speak with a University Counseling Center professional immediately:

-- Students may come directly to the UCC and be seen by the clinician on call, or may call the UCC at (615) 322-2571 to speak with a clinician.
-If you are calling after hours, you will be transferred to an answering service with mental health providers on call.
+- Students may come directly to the UCC and be seen by the clinician on call, or may call the UCC at (615) 322-2571 to speak with a clinician (press #2 if after hours).

 Student Health Center